Craig-Hudson/Millionaire/README.md

 The use of the information which I used for the sanitizeAnswer function which I used some of the code from an stack overflow post and the high score local storage functions in the game.js and home.js files which I used a youtube tutorial for.
 The use of w3schools for any prompts for any syntax I may of needed a reminder off.

-The other content for this project was written by Craig Hudson
+The other content for this project was written by Craig Hudson.

 ### media